YUKTAOBEROI/Customer-Churn-Root-Cause-Analysis-/README.md

 ## 🛠️ 3.
 Tools Used

-- SQL
+🗄️ MySQL
-- Power BI
+📊 Power BI

 ---